kestra-io/docs/docs/administrator-guide/configuration/others/README.md

       env: dev

 ```
-These variables will be accessible on flows with <code v-pre>{{ globals.env }}</code>
+These variables will be accessible inside a flow with <code v-pre>{{ globals.env }}</code>

 ### `kestra.variables.disable-handlebars`
-By default, [deprecated handlebars](../../../developer-guide/variables/deprecated-handlebars) is disabled, it can be enabled with `true` value.
+By default, [deprecated handlebars](../../../developer-guide/variables/deprecated-handlebars) is disabled, it can be enabled by setting this option to `true`.

 ### `kestra.variables.cache-enabled`
-The rendering of template variables can be cpu intensive, and by default we **enable** a cache of "templates".
+The rendering of template variables can be CPU intensive, and by default we **enable** a cache of "templates".
 You can disable it, but it's really recommended keeping it enabled.

 ### `kestra.variables.cache-size`
 The rendering of template variables cache is an LRU cache (keep most used) and will be in memory (default `1000`).
-You can change the size of the template cache (in number of template), take care that more this number will be high, the more memory server will use, maybe for not so many use templates.
+You can change the size of the template cache (in number of templates), take care that the higher this number will be, the more memory the server will use, maybe for not so many used templates.

 ### `kestra.tasks.defaults`
 You can also provide from configuration files tasks defaults that will be applied on each tasks on your cluster **if not defined** on flow or tasks.